 Does Brazil implement UN sanctions?

 No autonomous sanctions regime is implemented by Brazil, but Brazilian penal code and legislation establish several sanctions to be observed by Brazilian individuals and entities.

 What is the nature of the sanctions regime in Brazil?

-International sanctions are incorporated into Brazilian law by Presidential decree and, in certain circumstances, legislative acts.
-These laws are then regulated by the competent state body.
-The most common measures are embargoes, travel bans on named individuals, and bans on the import and exports of goods and raw materials.
-Financial sanctions such as asset freezing can only be enforced by court order.
+International resolutions, including the ones establishing sanctions, do not have direct effect in Brazil; they must be incorporated into Brazilian legislation through presidential decree and legislative acts in certain circumstances, and regulated by the competent state body.
+The most frequently applied measures under Brazilian legislation are embargoes and travel bans on named individuals and bans on imports and export of raw materials and goods.
+Although existing, financial sanctions such as assets freezing can only be enforced by court order.

 Does Brazil maintain a list of sanctioned individuals and entities?

 The lists of sanctioned individuals and entities maintained by Brazil are the ones contained in the UNSC resolutions which have been incorporated into Brazilian legislation by Presidential decrees.
 These decrees are put together by the Brazilian Central Bank.

 Are there any other lists related to sanctions?

 There are lists of, for example, entities prevented from participating in public bids.

 Does Brazil have a licensing or authorisation system in place?